reticivis-net/mediaforge/README.md

   my testing, but [here's the website anyways.](https://chromedriver.chromium.org/)
     - ChromeDriver requires there to be an installation of chrome on your system accessible via path or similair.
 Your chrome version doesn't have to be the exact same as your chromedriver version, but it should be similar
+    - you may need to run `sudo chmod +x ./chromedriver87` on linux to make it a working executable.
 - ImageMagick - not included but [downloadable here](https://imagemagick.org/script/download.php)
 - ExifTool - windows executable is included. installable on linux with `sudo apt-get install exiftool` https://exiftool.org/